 "The Chariot Race from Ben Hur" by William Trego‘To Cast Aside the Worldly Fishing Net and Join the Glorious Race’ by Joe Spring The Society November 12, 2018 Beauty, Culture, Poetry 4 Comments inspired by the Book of Hebrews To carry close a fishing net of gold or sea-green thread, __a-woven by some skillful hands, with ruby borders bound, a massive net, with onyx weights, and glass-blown floats, deep red – __against one’s chest to press this, while it drapes cascading down.
 To gather from one’s feet the loops, and place them on one’s head, __parading long this treasure as a happy drooping crown.
 Then through the tangled ties to push one’s eyes and look around, __beyond the treasured mesh and see some finishers of a race, who talk and tell of evidence that once lived in the ground – __a heritage they hold with those who died in poor estates.
 To watch them raise a prize whose great inheritance they are crowned… __And then to look upon one’s golden threads and polished weights: therein, to see one’s face reflected, _________________________standing poor and pale. __Then on the air to hear quite clear an all-compelling voice, which calls, “Cast off!” and then to see the winners set a-sail, __as many from the watching crowd display obeisant choice: they cast aside their bundles made of gold or turquoise veil __and liberate their legs so they can run and much rejoice.
 To see all this and long to join them, gath’ring up one’s net, __its mass all overhead to hoist in sudden strengths unknown, to topple once, and stumble twice, but every time to get __upon one’s feet and run again, as one and not alone, unstitching every cord that binds, an oft-returning threat, __and live a life of casting off, and running to the throne.
 To persevere, surrounded by the runners who have gone, __whose finish lines were met when they were halfway through the race.
 To hold that fitness that they held, and confident, press on – __this is the essence of athletic stamina and grace.
 So may we all consider those who ran that marathon, __and cast aside our nets which slow a great and glorious pace.
 Joe Spring lives and works in Johannesburg, South Africa.
 For more information please visit www.joespringwrites.com.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Amy Foreman November 12, 2018 Wonderful, Joe!
 This poem paints a vivid picture of Hebrews 11 and 12, which have always been among my favorites.
 Thank you so much for sharing this!
 Reply Michael Dashiell November 12, 2018 Though this odd story combined two separate interests, it was gracefully told.
 Reply Monty November 14, 2018 This is a very stylish piece, Joe, with a rich use of language.
 Coincidentally, what maybe my favourite line in the whole piece . . is also the only line which I feel could be slightly enhanced: by adding brackets.
 Thus: “Unstitching every cord that binds (an oft-returning threat), and live a . . “ would, I feel, separate the ‘threat’ as something that’s happened before and will happen again . . but is not necessarily happening in the present.
 Regardless, it’s a quality line in a quality piece of work . . well played.
 Reply Joe Spring November 14, 2018 Thank you, Monty!
 I use parentheses way too often, so this was amusing feedback to read.
 Yes, I think it could work nicely that way, for the reasons you’ve observed.
 I’m glad you enjoyed the piece.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.